magento/merchdocs/src/stores/security-two-factor-authentication.md

    To select multiple methods, hold down the Ctrl key (PC) or the Command key (Mac) and click each item.

-1. Complete the settings for each supported 2FA method.
+1. Complete the settings for each required 2FA method.

    ![Security configuration - 2FA]({% link images/images/config-2fa-general.png %}){: .zoom}
    _Providers to use_